alessandroarduino/EPT-guidelines---analysis-scripts/README.md

 # Example of standardized report

-The result of this analysis can be used to fill the standardized report suggested by the [standardization guidelines]().
+The result of this analysis can be used to fill the standardized report suggested by the [standardization guideline]().

 An example of a standardized report is provided alongside the guidelines and the data used to produce that analysis can be downloaded from the [Zenodo repository](), where further details can be found.
 These data were generated using [EPTlib](https://eptlib.github.io/).